 Thank you for safeguarding our children.

-The DSCB has a very useful website where parents can access information which can be used to help keep children safe.
+The DDSCP has a very useful website where parents can access information which can be used to help keep children safe.
 Please do visit the link below for helpful resources and advice.

 Similarly, the NSPCC has a wealth of good practical information for parents regarding how to keep children safe in a range of situations, including a whole section on online safety.